liquid-labs/wrap-text/README.md

 # liquid-labs/wrap-text

-Wraps text for any width while respecting potentially invisible tags and smartly indenting lists.
+Library and CLI to wrap text for any width with proper handling for invisible formatting and smart hanging indents.

 ## Installation